 The FinOps Framework provides the operating model for how to establish and excel in the practice of FinOps.

-The FinOps Certified Platform certification requires publicly referenceable information about your product that highlights feature/functionality alignment to the Framework Capabilities and Supplemental Criteria outlined in the tables below, accompanied by a recorded demonstration of your product showcasing those FinOps capabilities.
+The FinOps Certified Platform certification requires publicly referenceable information about your product that highlights feature/functionality alignment to the Framework Capabilities and Supplemental Criteria outlined in the tables below, accompanied by a recorded demonstration of your product showcasing those FinOps Capabilities.

-Each Framework Capability is assigned a FinOps tool criteria value that is weighted in the context for how software functionality enables that FinOps Capability for FinOps Core Personas.
+Each Framework Capability is assigned a FinOps tool criteria value that is weighted in the context for how software functionality enables that FinOps Capability for FinOps Personas.
 The criteria value is not a reflection of the FinOps Framework Capability’s value in the practice of FinOps.

 Data Ingestion [tool criteria points: 5]